fyosoft-delphi/Compression/Preprocessors/readme.md

       b. czBWT : a fast but partial sorting algorithm. (in the following tests E89 active) Default BlockSize = 0 selected for non-binary files.
-That means file is  encode as a single block.
+That means file is encoded as a single block.
 This complicates the search algorithm and slows down the process.
 For binary files 64-512K-1MB choosen automatically by file size.
 In general, for binary files 512K blocksize is best.
 For huge text files 16 MB block size is enough.